Technology and Social Media during community-wide emergencies

 - List at least one benefit and one downside of technology use in children.

-- Understand where to incorporate technology screening questions into social history.
+- Describe where to incorporate technology screening questions into social history.

 - Create a media use plan to help patients and families.

-Dr. Paula Cody is an associate professor at the University of Wisconsin School of Medicine and Public Health.
-Dr. Cody earned her medical degree from the Medical College of Wisconsin.
-Dr. Cody completed her residency and Adolescent Medicine fellowship at the Medical College of Wisconsin.
+Paula Cody, MD, is an Associate Professor at the University of Wisconsin School of Medicine and Public Health, and the Medical Director and Section Head of Adolescent Medicine.
+Dr. Cody earned her medical degree, and completed her residency and adolescent medicine fellowship from the Medical College of Wisconsin.
 Dr. Cody is board certified in adolescent medicine and pediatrics.
-She works with adolescents and young adults with a special interest in eating disorders, sexuality and reproductive health, menstrual disorders and high-risk behaviors.
+She works with adolescents and young adults with a special interest in eating disorders, sexuality and reproductive health, menstrual disorders, and high-risk behaviors.